Mystic-del12/Mystic-del12/README.md

 ## `> whoami`

-Hi, I'm **Meet Gorecha** — a developer from India, studying at CPIA.
+Hi, I'm **Meet Gorecha** — a developer from India, studying at CPICA.

 I build things at the intersection of **AI, open source, and developer tooling**.
 Right now I'm working on my [**Startup**](https://github.com/Mystic-del12) — an AI-powered student-to-internship matching platform for Indian students.